-Library of Congress records state that the triple stone arch Warner Bridge that connects Mill Rd. in Ipswich to Highland St. in Hamilton was built in 1856, designed by architect Henry Hubbard.
+The triple stone arch Warner Bridge that connects Mill Rd. in Ipswich to Highland St. in Hamilton was designed by architect Henry Hubbard.
 Thomas Franklin Waters wrote that it was first constructed in 1829, and Ipswich town history records that it was “rebuilt” in 1856.
 In 1931, the roadway was raised; stone parapets and the wooden sidewalk on the upstream side were added.

-Chuck Kollars informs us that the arches of the Mill Road bridge are “dry-laid,” without any mortar.
+The arches of the Mill Road bridge are “dry-laid,” without any mortar.
 During the 2006 “Mothers Day Flood,” the bases of the two piers were undercut by the force of the water, and a serious dip formed in the roadway, as can be seen in the photo below.
-There was fear that the bridge would disassemble itself into a giant pile of rocks in the river.
-As part of repairing the flood damage, holes were drilled all the way through from one side to the other and giant steel rods inserted and bolted.
+There was fear that the bridge could collapse into a giant pile of rocks in the river.
+As part of repairing the flood damage, holes were drilled through from one side to the other and giant steel rods inserted and bolted.
 The ends of the bolted rods were plugged with stone.

 Waters wrote the early history of the dam, mill, and houses in his book Ipswich in the Massachusetts Bay Colony, Vol. 2:

 “Where the stream narrows in the beautiful gorge between the hills, a bridge, probably of logs, was built by the tanners, whose land abutted on the river on both sides, about 1667.
-In that year, John Adams, Na thaniel Adams, Samuel Adams, Joseph Safford, Nicholas Wallis and Thomas Stace were “freed from working in the common highway for 7 years to come,” “upon consideration of their building a bridge over the river at there own expense.”
+In that year, John Adams, Nathaniel Adams, Samuel Adams, Joseph Safford, Nicholas Wallis and Thomas Stace were “freed from working in the common highway for 7 years upon consideration of their building a bridge over the river at there own expense.”

 The petition to the town is recorded in Wilde Genealogy“

-“The humble Petition of wee whose names are under written to the honored Gentlemen & Inhabitants of the Town of Ipswich, now assembled March 3, 1696/7. our request and desire is that you would please to grant us leave to make a Dam cross the River against my land in order to the building of a corn-mill and a Fulling-Mill for the use and benefit of the Town, I having a place that is judged very convenient for such a purpose without damage to the Town in any particular person.
-The which request we doubt not but you will readily grant the which will oblige us to serve you accordingly to the best of our abilities.
+“The humble Petition of we whose names are under written to the honored Gentlemen & Inhabitants of the Town of Ipswich, now assembled March 3, 1696/7.
+Our request and desire is that you would please to grant us leave to make a Dam cross the River against my land in order to the building of a corn-mill and a Fulling-Mill for the use and benefit of the Town, I having a place that is judged very convenient for such a purpose without damage to the Town in any particular person.
+The request we doubt not but you will readily grant, which will oblige us to serve you accordingly to the best of our abilities.
 And your petitioners shall ever pray— John Adams Sen., Michael Farley Jr., John Adams Jr.”

 Water’s history of dam continues: